 Once we have found a suitable property, it is important that it is taken off the market as soon as possible.
 This is when we use a reservation or deposit contract.
 The 2 most important things in this contract are the final purchase price and the reservation period for the property.

 The deposit sum is €5000.
-This deposit is paid into the account of Andalucia Vastgoed’s client.
-Only once this amount has been deposited into the account and both buyer and seller have signed the document is the property considered to be reserved.
+This deposit is into Andalucia Real Estate clients’s account.
+The property is considered to be reserved only once this amount has been deposited into the account and both buyer and seller have signed the document.

-The reservation period is usually 1 month (can be extended if the checks or obtaining the right documentation takes more time than this).
+The reservation period is usually 1 month (can be extended if the checks or obtaining the right documentation takes more time).

-Step 3: Get a good, reliable attorney or solicitor, somebody who knows his job!
+Step 3: Get a good, reliable lawyer, somebody who knows his job!

-Experience has shown that it is better and more efficient to use a local Spanish attorney rather than a foreign attorney who speaks the same language as you do.
+Experience has shown that it is better and more efficient to use a local Spanish lawyer rather than choosing a foreign lawyer just beacause he speaks the same language as you do.
 The language should not be a problem.
-Most attorneys speak English and, if necessary, we are always there to advise you.
+Most lawyers speak English and, if necessary, we are always there to advise you.

-The attorney will carry out the necessary checks, he will also check whether the property is in the Land Registry (registro de la propiedad) and the cadastral register (el catastro), and also checks to make sure there are no property related debts.
+The lawyer will carry out the necessary checks, he will also check whether the property is in the Land Registry (registro de la propiedad) and the cadastral register (el catastro), and will also make sure there are no property related debts.

-It is not uncommon in the campo, i.e. outside urban zones, for building works not be registered in the Land Registry (see: nota simple).
-Any additions to the property made after the sale, such as outhouses, swimming pools, etc. used to be added without registering these works in the Land Registry.
-The register is now slowly being updated which helps us during the buying process.
+It is not uncommon in the campo (i.e. outside urban zones) for building works not be registered in the Land Registry (see: nota simple).
+Any additions to the property made after the sale, such as outhouses, swimming pools, etc. used to be added without registering these in the Land Registry.
+The register is now slowly being updated, which helps us during the buying process.

-Note: a attorney only checks the documents which are sent to him.
-He does not usually visit the property himself.
+Note that a lawyer only checks the paperwork that is sent to him.
+He usually doesn’t visit the property himself.
 This is why close cooperation between us and the attorney is so important!
-Not all attorneys appreciate the involvement of a consultancy and this is why we would again like to emphasise the importance of a good attorney!

 These debts must be cleared by the day of sale at the latest.
-If not, your attorney can demand necessary payments from the seller to ensure that all outstanding costs in his name are paid.
+If not, the lawyer can demand necessary payments from the seller to ensure that all outstanding costs in are paid.

-If the dossier is approved, the attorney will draw up the private sales contract before the next stage of the sales process.
+If the dossier is approved, the lawyer will draw up the private purchase contract (PPC) before going to the last stage of the sales process.

 The following two things are extremely important if you are serious about buying property:

 - You should apply for a NIE number: ( Número de Identificación de Extranjeros or Foreigners’ Identification Number).
 This is the tax reference number for all foreign nationals who live in Spain or reside in Spain for more than 182 days a year.
 You need this NIE number for all commercial transactions (including registration of your property with the Land Registry, opening bank accounts, starting a business, getting a phone line, gas and electricity and when taking out any insurance in Spain!) and tax returns.
 You can apply for a NIE number at main police stations with a special department for foreigners (Comisaria de Policía – Oficina de Extranjeros).
-You can find these police stations in all major cities.
-You can also ask your tax agent (gestor or attorney) to help you with this.
-We can also assist you with this process.
+You can find these police stations in all major cities, but we can only suggest you for your lawyer to take care of this.

 During this stage, 10% of the sales price is paid by the buyer.
-The private purchasing contract is comparable to the compromis stage in Belgium and lists all buyer and seller details, a detailed description of the property, method of payment and a fixed or ultimate date on which contracts need to be exchanged at the notary office.
+The private purchasing contract lists all buyer and seller details, a detailed description of the property, method of payment and a fixed or ultimate date on which contracts need to be closed at the notary office.